sureshHARDIYA/phd-resources/README.md

 # Personalized Treatment of Mental Health Problems using Adaptive Technology

-List of `Ph.D` resources, I want to share with the research community.
-Currently, I am associated with [INTROMAT](http://intromat.no/) project, which has a vision of improving public mental health with innovative technologies and psychological treatments.
-I am a Ph.D. candidate hired by INTROMAT team to research the use of adaptive technology for the personalized treatment of mental health issues including [Depression](https://www.skmukhiya.com.np/category/mental-health/depression/), ADHD, Bipolar Disorder and Social Anxiety Disorder.
+List of `PhD` resources I want to share with the research community.
+I was associated with [INTROMAT](http://intromat.no/) project, which holds a vision of improving public mental health with innovative technologies and psychological treatments.
+I was a PhD candidate hired by the INTROMAT team to research the use of adaptive technology for the personalized treatment of mental health issues including [Depression](https://www.skmukhiya.com.np/category/mental-health/depression/), ADHD, Bipolar Disorder and Social Anxiety Disorder.

 # Course Work